 Growing Tips For the Korean Fir

-Most conifers do not need much pruning.
-This is especially true of the slow-growing Korean fir.
+Most conifers do not need much pruning, and this is especially true of the slow-growing Korean fir.
 You can do a bit of trimming to help develop any desired shapes (like taking out any branches that are growing in a direction that is not appealing) and take out any dead, diseased, or dying branches.

 Diseases that are seen include: